Santiago-Rosas/Santiago-Rosas.github.io/_pages/portfolio-archive.md

 <font size="4.5">

-In this in-depth analysis using COVID-19 data, I took on the crucial task of managing missing data by employing the Iterative Imputer method.
+In this in-depth analysis using COVID-19 data, I took on the crucial task of managing missing data by employing the <b>Iterative Imputer</b>  method.
 I also conducted feature selection to streamline the prediction process.
-Then,  I ventured into  COVID outcome prediction using a diverse array of models, including the robust RandomForest, the agile LGBM, and the specialized Nearest Centroid.
+Then,  I ventured into  COVID outcome prediction using a diverse array of models, including the robust <b>RandomForest</b> , the agile <b> LGBM</b> , and the specialized <b>Nearest Centroid</b> .
 This meticulous and comprehensive approach didn't merely yield results; it provided us with a wealth of insights and predictive outcomes that shed light on the complex landscape of COVID-19 data.

 </font>